deepdoctection/deepdoctection/docs/manual/install.md

 install-dd-all
 ```

-to install everything which is available.
+to install the Tensorflow and Pytorch version in one environment.

 ## IPkernel and jupyter notebooks